syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 ### touchEnd
-{:#events:touchEnd}
+{:#events:touchend}

-Event triggers when the touchend happens in the group button
+Event triggers when the touchend happens in the GroupButton

 <table>
 <tr>